-Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 1 Unconstrained in RTC 15 , Rolling RTC and RTD N/A Real-Time LBMP $a$ = RTD LBMP $a$ 6 RTC 15 is subject to an Interface ATC or Interface Ramp Constraint Into NYCA (Import) If RTC 15 Proxy Generator Bus LBMP a > 0, then Real-Time LBMP a = RTD LBMP a + RTC 15 External Interface Congestion a Otherwise, Real-Time LBMP a = Minimum of (i) RTD LBMP a and (ii) zero 7 RTC 15 is subject to an Interface ATC or Interface Ramp Constraint Out of NYCA (Export) If RTC 15 Proxy Generator Bus LBMP a < 0, then Real-Time LBMP a = RTD LBMP a + RTC 15 External Interface Congestion a Otherwise, Real-Time LBMP a = RTD LBMP a

-17.1.6.4 Special Pricing Rules for Proxy Generator Buses Associated with Designated Scheduled Lines
+Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 1 Unconstrained in RTC 15 , Rolling RTC and RTD N/A Real-Time $LBMP_a = RTD \ LBMP_a$ 4 The Rolling RTC used to schedule External Transactions in a given 15-minute interval is subject to an Interface ATC Constraint Into NYCA (Import) If Rolling RTC Proxy Generator Bus LBMP a > 0, then Real-Time LBMP a = RTD LBMP a + Rolling RTC External Interface Congestion a Otherwise, Real-Time LBMP a = Minimum of (i) RTD LBMP a and (ii) zero 5 The Rolling RTC used to schedule External Transactions in a given 15-minute interval is subject to an Interface ATC Constraint Out of NYCA (Export) If Rolling RTC Proxy Generator Bus LBMP a < 0, then Real-Time LBMP a = RTD LBMP a + Rolling RTC External Interface Congestion a Otherwise, Real-Time LBMP a = RTD LBMP a) 17.1.6.4.3 Pricing rules for Proxy Generator Buses that are associated with Designated Scheduled Lines that are not Dynamically Scheduled or Variably Scheduled Proxy Generator Buses The pricing rules for Proxy Generator Buses that are associated with designated Scheduled Lines that are not Dynamically Scheduled or Variably Scheduled Proxy Generator Buses, are provided in the following table.